-These terminals provide up to 550mA of current at 12 VDC (rated 11.6-12.6 VDC for UL residential applications) for devices requiring power.
+These terminals provide up to 550mA of current at 12 VDC for devices requiring power.
 Connect the positive side of any device requiring power to the AUX+ terminal, the negative side to GND.
 The AUX output is protected; if too much current is drawn from these terminals (wiring short) the panel will temporarily shut off the output, until the problem is corrected.
-NOTE: The maximum AUX capacity for 24-hr standby is 420mA.
+NOTE: The maximum AUX capacity for 24-hour standby is 420mA.